The BPR controlling the use of biocides in the EU

 What is the current status of Citriodiol® under the BPR?

-The Citriodiol® dossier is currently under evaluation by the UK Health & Safety Executive (HSE), its evaluating Competent Authority, however as a result of Brexit, ECHA have identified the Czech Republic competent authority to take over the dossier which has now been transferred to them.
-We do not yet have a timeline from the CZCA as to how the evaluation of the EC Oil (H/C) dossier will fit into their schedule, however we estimate that the earliest anticipated date for an inclusion decision would be April of 2020.
+The Citriodiol® dossier was under evaluation by the UK Health & Safety Executive (HSE), its evaluating Competent Authority, however as a result of Brexit, ECHA identified the Czech Republic competent authority to take over the dossier which has now been transferred to them.
+We do not yet have a timeline from the CZCA as to how the evaluation of the EC Oil (H/C) dossier will fit into their schedule, however we estimate that the earliest anticipated date for an inclusion decision would be December of 2020.
 This is only an estimate as the actual date will be determined by the authorities and Member States.
 It is therefore in the "transitional period" where products must follow national regulatory requirements.

 Click here to view the current timeline for Citriodiol® under the BPR

 Citrefine EU Limited as an Article 95 listed supplier

 Through our Irish entity, Citrefine is able to issue the relevant documentation to confirm that we are an Article 95 listed supplier under the BPR.
 Please ask us for this information if required.
 You can also find the most recent article 95 listing by clicking here, downloading the relevant pdf file, and searching for Citriodiol® by its CAS No. 1245629-80-4

 Gaining access to data to support your registrations